 Motorcycles can be a dangerous hobby.
-The statistics prove it; when it comes to car vs. motorcycle accidents, motorcycles tend to get into trouble more often.
+The statistics prove it; motorcycles tend to get into trouble more often when it comes to car vs. motorcycle accidents.
 Not that it’s their fault.
 The most common motorcycle accidents generally occur due to unfavorable road conditions or other drivers missing the motorcyclist in their driving path.

-When it comes to motorcycles, motorcyclists need to work with a number of unfair disadvantages.
+Regarding motorcycles, motorcyclists have several unfair disadvantages.
 First and foremost, they’re smaller.
-Motorcyclists have far fewer safety features by virtue of their size, and the rider on top of them is much more likely to take the brunt of the force in a collision than the driver behind the wheel of a modern car.
+Motorcyclists have far fewer safety features by their size, and the rider on top of them is much more likely to take the brunt of the force in a collision than the driver behind the wheel of a modern car.

 Secondly, motorcycles are rarer.
-This creates the problem that the average driver doesn’t expect to see a motorcycle on the road, meaning they’re much more likely to oversee motorcycles that do share the road with them.
+This creates the problem that the average driver of other vehicles doesn’t expect to see a motorcycle on the road, meaning they’re much more likely to oversee motorcycles that do share the road with them.

 Single-Vehicle Accidents